meribold/meribold.org/_posts/2021-04-07-critique-of-rms-open-letter.md

 As an aside, I highly recommend reading [that blog post][] in full.
 Echoes of its world view are present throughout the open letter.

 So what makes RMS transphobic?
-He proposes and uses a set of singular, gender-neutral pronouns other than "they", "their", and "theirs".[^genderless-pronouns]
+He [proposes][genderless-pronouns] and uses a set of singular, gender-neutral pronouns other than "they", "their", and "theirs".[^2021-05-03-update]

 One transgender person called the proposal "idiotic", but considers "[c]alling RMS a transphobe […] an insult to people who suffer from real transphobia."[^leah-rowe] I am